ZuckermanLab/Bayesian_ITC/README.md

 Notebook for Bayesian analysis of isothermal titration calorimetry using a two-step binding model

 ## Manifest
-The project includes several jupyter notebook  for modeling of ITC data.
+The project includes several jupyter noteboos  for modeling of ITC data.
 A well-documented example notebook, `bayesian_itc_notebook.ipynb` as well as the module `itcfunctions.py` containing essential functions can be found in the example_notebook folder.
 Additional models used in the work can be found in the model_notebooks folder.
 We have additionally included the twelve isotherms that were used in Estelle et al. in the isotherm_data, in both the un-processed form of .itc files that can be read by Origin or Nitpic, and csv files of integrated heats, injection volumes and initial concentrations.

 ## Requirements
 - Python 3.4+